Day 20 - Coincidences and Conversations : Rocamadour to Labastide-Murat

 experiences, but today we were unable to find inspiration, either

 in ourselves or in the landscape.
-It was many kilometers of walking in
+It was many kilometres of walking in

 the sun.